ibexa/documentation-user/docs/getting_started/discover_ui.md

     Even when you're out of the full view or not in Focus mode, you can still preview the Content item in the **View** tab.

-Different details view tabs in Focus mode vs. regular mode : In Focus mode, the tabs in Content item's detail view are different than the ones visible in regular view.
+Different details view tabs in Focus mode and when it is disabled : In Focus mode, the tabs in Content item's detail view are different than the ones visible when it is disabled.
 Additionally, they are displayed in different order to expose the ones that are more important from the editor's perspective.

 ![Tabs in Content item's details view](img/FM_content_item_tabs_comparison.png "Content item tabs in standard mode vs. Focus mode")

 Different columns available for selection
 : You can decide which columns are displayed in the **Sub-items** table, to adjust the view to your use case.
-The list of columns available for selection differs between the Focus and regular mode.
+The list of columns available for selection differs between the Focus mode and when it is disabled.

 ![Columns in Sub-items table](img/FM_subitems_column_list_comparison.png "Sub-items table columns in standard mode vs. Focus mode")